 Publicly funded research projects in Germany

-Förderkatalog is a Federal Government database containing details of over 110,000 research projects.
+Förderkatalog is a Federal Government database containing details of roughly 250,000 research projects.
 It enables you to find out what kind of research is being carried out in laboratories with public funds and who is working on which subjects.

 Database of DFG-funded research projects

-The German Project Information System (GEPRIS) provides information about ongoing and completed research projects funded by the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG), the largest research funding organisation and central self-governing organisation of the research community in Germany.
+The German Project Information System (GEPRIS) provides information about ongoing and completed research projects funded by the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG), covering nearly all DFG funding programmes since the beginning of the 2000s.
+The DFG is the largest research funding organisation and central self-governing organisation of the research community in Germany.

 Funding opportunities for research collaborations

-Research collaborations with foreign cooperation partners are supported by various funding bodies and organisations.
+Research collaborations with international cooperation partners are supported by various funding bodies and organisations.
 Here you can find more information:

 Initiating international collaborations